TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 3.md

 1. Uncheck "Enable promiscious mode on all interfaces" and then select "enp0s3"
 1. Click start
 1. Switch back to Firefox and go to a website, like the Wikepedia article for Wireshark.
-1. Once the webpage finishes loading, switch back to Wireshark.
+1. Once the webpage finishes loading, switch back to Wireshark and stop capturing.
 Your screen should something like this:

 ![Wireshark Traffic Example Task 1](/Pictures/Task1_Wireshark.png)